lancekrogers/script-to-grab-claude-code-docs-from-anthropic/claude_docs/common_tasks.md

     > think hard about the edge cases in our authentication flow

-Claude Code will show when Claude (3.7 Sonnet) is using extended thinking.
+Claude Code will show when the model is using extended thinking.
 You can proactively prompt Claude to “think” or “think deeply” for more planning- intensive tasks.
 We suggest that you first tell Claude about your task and let it gather context from your project.
 Then, ask it to “think” to create a plan.